Muirfield/pocketmine-plugins/INDEV/LiveSigns/README.md

 * **[livesign]**
 * _id_
 * _line:step_
+* _options_

 The entry _line:step_ is optional and is used to have multi-sign messages.

+Also _options_ can be omitted, but can be one of the following:

+* **raw** or **none** : Will **not** do any wrapping of long lines.
+  Signs can use colors.
+* **word** : Will wrap long lines at word boundaries.
+No colours are allowed.

+If omitted, long lines will be wrapped, with colours stripped.

+You can cleat floating text signs.
+To do this use:

+* /fs add [x,y,z[:world]|player] idtxt

+Where:

+* x,y,z - are position coordinates
+* world - is the target world
+* player - is a player where to spawn the text
+* idtxt - is the configured LiveSign to span.

+Examples:

+* /fs add 128,-2,128 basic1
+  - creates FloatingText for LiveSign basic1 2 blocks above ground
+* /fs add 128,100,128:world basic2
+  - creates FloatingText for LiveSign basic1 in world, at that position
+* /fs add myname file
+  - creates FloatingText at the position of player.

 ## Documentation

 Use the **/livesign** command to access the plugin functionality.
 The following sub-commands are available:

 * **cfg** _[id]_
    * show the configured sources